Kim Wexler

-Kimberly "Kim" Wexler is a fictional character in the television series Better Call Saul, a spin-off of Breaking Bad.
+Kimberly Wexler is a fictional character in the television series Better Call Saul, a spin-off of Breaking Bad.
 Kim is primarily portrayed by Rhea Seehorn, and was created by Vince Gilligan and Peter Gould.
 An intelligent and proficient lawyer, she is the confidante and love interest of Jimmy McGill / Saul Goodman, whom she later marries.
-Kim's characterization and Seehorn's performance have received critical acclaim, earning her two Primetime Emmy Awards for Outstanding Supporting Actress in a Drama Series nominations.
+Kim's characterization and Seehorn's performance have received critical acclaim, earning her two nominations at the Primetime Emmy Awards for Outstanding Supporting Actress in a Drama Series.

 Conception and development

 In writing the pilot for Better Call Saul, showrunners Vince Gilligan and Peter Gould included the character of Kim but due to her being a new character to the Breaking Bad universe, especially in relation to Jimmy McGill / Saul Goodman or Mike Ehrmantraut, they had not yet developed a plan for her story.
 Gilligan said the writers had written Kim as "perhaps a love interest past tense, or potential love interest future tense", and possibly waning out of Jimmy's life later.
 She was originally a "tempering influence" for Jimmy, but otherwise the writers had few ideas as to where else they would take her character.
 Rhea Seehorn auditioned and got the role in April 2014, about two months before the pilot was shot.
 According to casting director Sharon Bialy, they had used two fake scenes to keep the high-profile project a secret, and when Seehorn auditioned and impressed them with both scenes, only then did they go to the next step and explain the audition's true purpose.
 Seehorn was able to adapt to this change to the role of Kim in a single take.

 Kim's smile from "Hero" (after Howard storms off, having seen Jimmy on the news and correctly assuming the rescue of a utility worker removing Jimmy's billboard was staged) led to Vince Gilligan and Peter Gould significantly increasing her role.